Legal Technician Practice Area Courses

 You can qualify to enroll in the family law courses in one of three ways:

 Applicants for licensure in domestic relations are required to complete three five-credit courses.
 Students must complete Family Law I before taking either Family Law II or III.
-The courses will be offered only once for academic calendar year 2013-2014 at UW Law School.
-Registration for the classes closed December 20, 2013.
-Announcements regarding when the courses will be offered for academic calendar year 2014-2015 will be forthcoming, including related deadlines.
+The courses will be offered only once for academic calendar year 2014-2015 at UW Law School.
+You must wait until Summer 2015 to enroll in the family law courses for the 2015-2016 academic calendar year beginning Fall Quarter 2014.